EclipseR1/cs50x-project-scheduler/README.md

 # **CS50x Final Project: Project Scheduler**
-*`Web application made using Python, HTML, CSS, JavaScript, SQL and Flask.`*
+*`Web application made using Python, HTML, CSS, JavaScript, SQL and Flask for CS50x Final Project.`*

 Project Scheduler is an event planner that will help its user organise and track all his/her events.